Stacking tinbox for chocolate bars

 Tony’s Chocolonely was looking for a way to package three chocolate bars separately.
 This requirement arose from the fact that the smell and taste of one chocolate bar could not be transferred to another.
 Moreover, the end product had to be put together in different ways, so that the chocolate bars in question could be exchanged.
 In addition, the appearance had to fit in with the characteristic house style.

 Design of a can

-The artwork was offset printed in PMS pantone colors.
-The inside printing of the tins were also included.
+The artwork was offset printed in PMS Pantone colours.
+The inside printing of the tins was also included.
 To keep the execution as tight as possible, we have not applied beads to the lid and bottom.
-We have provided the brand name in the lid with a embossing.
+We have provided the brand name in the lid with embossing.

-Tony happy with the end result, chocolate lovers happy with the taste and the Zaanlandia team proud of the technical performance.
+Tony was happy with the end result, chocolate lovers were happy with the taste and the Zaanlandia team was proud of the technical performance.